patriciomase/web-performance-guide/README.md

 - **How to fix:**
 	- Add `defer` or `async` to the script tag in the html.
 	- Consider loading the script dynamically (Inject the `<script` tag with js) when it is needed.
+   	- Consider using a third party service to load scripts like GA (Google Analytics).

 ---